Basis for Findings

 Indicates that a student is no longer eligible to participate in any External Program for the duration of your time at Emerson College.
 As a condition of Permanent Loss of External Program Privileges a student is not permitted to visit any External Program location without written authorization from the Office of Community Standards.
 Failure to comply with the conditions of this sanction are subject to additional disciplinary action and/or arrest.
 This sanction will not be notated on a student’s transcript.

-Suspension From The College
+Suspension from the College

 Defined period of time that a student cannot attend Emerson College or be present on Emerson College–owned or –leased property or at an Emerson-sponsored event.
 Students will be eligible to reapply to the College at the conclusion of the suspension period and upon completion of any conditions for return prescribed by the sanctioning body.
 Failure to comply with the suspension conditions are considered trespassers and are subject to additional disciplinary action and/or arrest.
 During the suspension period, a student is not considered in good conduct standing with the College.
 This sanction will be notated on a student’s transcript.

-Dismissal From The College
+Dismissal from the College

 Requires that the student completely sever any connection with Emerson College.
 The student is not considered in good conduct standing, may not reapply for admission, and may not be present on Emerson College–owned or –leased property or at an Emerson-sponsored event.
 Failure to comply with the dismissal conditions are considered trespassers and are subject to arrest.
 This sanction will be notated on a student’s transcript.

-Other Appropriate Alternatives
+Other Appropriate Alternatives and Outcome Information

 1. Room, Board, and Tuition Refunds: Students required to leave the residence halls and/or the campus as a result of disciplinary action will not be eligible for a refund of tuition, housing, board, or other charges regardless of date of removal.